 The course gives delegates an underpinning knowledge of the theory including topics such as: what is enteral feeding?
 Different enteral feeding devices and indications for enteral feeding, and caring for an enteral tubes.
-We will discuss administration of feeds and medicines via enteral tubes with a practical competency element using a clinical doll to assess a person’s ability to deliver fluids and care for a tune that has becomes dislodged.
+We will discuss administration of feeds and medicines via enteral tubes with a practical competency element using a clinical doll to assess a person’s ability to deliver fluids and care for a tube that has becomes dislodged.
 The session will be tailored and answer any relevant questions the delegates have.

 Nurses and care staff in all care settings